top of page

 war innocents suffer

-modern example of anti-war literature — it was written generations after
+example of anti-war literature — it was written generations after the Battle of

-the Battle of Blenheim, but at a time when England was again at war
+Blenheim, but at a time when England was again at war with France.

-their experiences in the war.
-The work of poets including Wilfred Owen
+experiences in the war.
+The work of poets including Wilfred Owen and

-and Siegfried Sassoon exposed the contrast between the realities of life
+Siegfried Sassoon exposed the contrast between the realities of life in the

 BLACK SABBATH